pilotso11/next-material-photo-portfolio/README.md

 drop them in `public/open-graph/[path]`.
 The path should be the same as the gallery path.
 The home page is `public/open-graph/about.png`.

+There is a sample custom preview you can use at `/ogimage`.

 ## Contributions
 If you have a suggested enhancement, feel free to submit a pull request.